yiguo-17/bs-paint/README.md

 Did you notice how all three sections listed above have `.color-${n}` classes on them or their elements?
 That brings us to the CSS, which has those classes, but no actual color assigned to them.
 Put some code in there to give `color-1` and `color-2` and so on each a background-color... but keep the same class names.
 That way we can change what `color-3` is any time we want, without having to change the name throughout the code from `purple` to `mauve`.
 Additionally, this drives home that we're not changing CSS directly... just classes!

-Once you've got those colors defined, we're on to laying things out.
+Once you've got those colors defined, it's on to functionality!

-### Now For Layout

-Our page is supposed to look like the page linked to above.
-It certainly does not!

-There are two main layout challenges for this assignment:

-1. Center everything along the vertical axis.
-Sounds like a Flexbox problem!
-2. Put the *100* divs in `.canvas` in a 10x10 grid.
-Sounds like a problem for... well, Grid, obviously!

-**Layout is a large part of this assignment**, which is why we've been working on it so hard.
-But feel free to switch back and forth between that and the JavaScript below.

 ### BS Paint's JavaScript

 It will be JavaScript's job to connect all the pieces logically, with event listeners and DOM manipulation galore. **We'll be using class tools to change the CSS here exclusively.** Do *not* use any `style` attributes!
-If we change the class on an element, it will get all all the CSS rules from that class.
+If we change the class on an element, it will get all the CSS rules from that class.
 Neat stuff!

-Here are some (possibly new to you!) tools you can use:
+Here are some tools you can use:

+* `querySelectorAll` to grab all elements that match a certain selector
+* `addEventListener` to give an element a function it should run on click
+* `for of` loops (or `.forEach`!) to give each element in a list its listener
 * `classList` and [its many awesome methods](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList#Methods).
 4 out of 5 DOM manipulators recommend this tool.
-* Making `classList` an array using `Array.from()`.
-While you gain array methods by doing this, you lose all of `classList`'s native methods in the exchange.
-* `className`, which is actually a string with spaces separating the class names (if there are more than one).
-It is, in fact, in the exact same format as when you add classes in the html.
-If you want to make an array from this string instead of using the `Array.from()` method, converting a string of letters to an array of words is easy enough!
+There are examples there, but do some research for an article specific to whatever method you want to use!

+### Hints

+* The current color of every single element is its second class.
+That means it has a specific index.
+We can easily find out what the color of the paintbrush is when we need to apply it to a square using this information.
+* We can use `.add` and `.remove` and `.toggle`, but the cleanest solution will involve `.replace`.
+Think about what the old class is on the element you wish to change, and what class you'd like to `.replace` it with.
+Check the docs in the above section for how to use it if you're unsure!

 ### A Note On Canvas Size

-We have a 10x10 canvas right now, but you can add more if you'd like using a couple different methods:
+We have a 10x10 canvas right now, but you can add more if you'd like using the method outlined in the code comments.

-1. Add a bunch more to the html (think about using an emmet abbreviation), then adjust the grid CSS in `.canvas` in `style.css`.
-2. Add the `div`s via JavaScript.
-This way's more fun!

 ### Stretch Goals